Vadorequest/ejs-locals/README.md

 Feel free to make a PR with some kind of settings to disable it, I didn't get any idea other than checking the `environment` but I would like to have log in production too, I don't think that's the best way.
 We need something independent, not related to the env.
 - When a file to load fails to be found, all paths tested are now displayed in the server console as `error`.

+## Specific attributes
+*This list is probably not complete, I didn't run into every case but I will detail here all the specific attributes that you **should not use***.

+1. While rendering a view:
+    - locals._layoutFile: Used to set the layout to use.
+Set to false to disable.
+    - locals.body: Contains the content of a view when used in a layout.
+If you override this, you're gonna regret it. https://github.com/RandomEtc/ejs-locals/issues/22
+2. While loading a partial `partial(view, options)`
+    - options.cache: I'm not sure what it is, seems that we can enable/disable the cache on a specific partial.
+    I read somewhere that it was enabled in production.
+Anyway, I would recommend to avoid using this key, excepted if you understand what it does.

 ## Template Support
   - `ejs` (actually hard coded right now, but feel free to __fork and help!__)